Logic as an internal organisation of language: Introduction

-Starting with Tarski's definition of the concept of logical consequence from 1936 \cite{Tar1} and the definition of the concept of logical constant from 1966 \cite{Tar2}, the examination of logical concepts is dominated by an approach in which logical concepts are concepts that are in some way invariant to language interpretations.\footnote{The basics of this approach can already be found in Bolzano from 1837 \cite{Bol}.} There are differences in how the concept of invariance is formulated.
+Starting with Tarski's definition of the concept of logical consequence from 1936 (\cite{Tar1}) and the definition of the concept of logical constant from 1966 (\cite{Tar2}), the examination of logical concepts is dominated by an approach in which logical concepts are concepts that are in some way invariant to language interpretations.\footnote{The basics of this approach can already be found in Bolzano from 1837 (\cite{Bol}).} There are differences in how the concept of invariance is formulated.
 See, e.g., \cite{Bon} for an overview and defence of such an approach in the case of the concept of logical constant.
 Of course, there are other approaches,\footnote{See, e.g., \cite{Mac} for an overview in the case of the concept of logical constant.} but this approach is dominant and here I will call it \textit{the received view}.
-The received view, no matter how it was formulated, is based on the ontology of all possible interpretations, an insufficiently clear metaphysical concept.
-In mathematical logic, interpretations are usually realized in the world of sets - sets, relations, and functions are the values of the interpretations.
-However, the set theory based on ZFC axioms does not have a clear intuitive basis that would tell us what is and what is not.\footnote{See, e.g., \cite{Cul}.} Therefore, interpretations in set theory are also insufficiently clear.
-Ultimately, these interpretations are translations of the language which interpretations we examine into the language of sets.
+The received view, no matter how it is formulated, is based on the ontology of all possible interpretations, an insufficiently clear metaphysical concept.
+In mathematical logic, interpretations are usually realized in the world of sets: sets, relations, and functions are the values of the interpretations.
+However, the set theory based on ZFC axioms does not have a clear intuitive basis to give us a satisfactory answer to the question of which sets exist and which do not exist.\footnote{See, e.g., \cite{Cul}.} Consequently, interpretations in set theory are also insufficiently clear.
+Ultimately, these interpretations are translations of the language whose interpretations we examine into the language of sets.
 In this translation, for example, the logical constants of the translated language are described by the same logical constants of the language of sets, which does not contribute to their better understanding.
 Thus, in my opinion, the received view, due to the use of vague metaphysical assumptions, is unacceptable.